Mortgages and property ownership: an important topic for those considering staying in Germany for the long-haul.

-This article is meant to offer an introduction to the basics and in no way should be considered an alternative to independent financial advice from an industry expert.
-While the article is factually accurate, buying a property and obtaining a mortgage is a topic worthy of much more time and detail than this blog post.
+This article is meant to offer an introduction to the basics.
+In no way should it be considered an alternative to independent financial advice from an industry expert.
+While the article is factually accurate, the topic is worthy of much more time and detail.

 Live Work Germany is not a professional financial advisory service and as such accepts no liability.